| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Note that if R > 0 the emitted thermal power rapidly increases, if R < 0 the emitted thermal power rapidly decreases and if R = 0 the emitted thermal power remains constant.

-Thus power reactors are designed such that in normal operation:
+Thus power reactors are designed such that in normal steady state operation, at setpoint temperature T = To:

 R ~ 0.